 Tool path generation

 CAD software helps to choose the best setting for a machine to perform at its best.
 If we operate the machine manually, it would have been very tough.
-Since all CAM software are synchronised with machines, so it can decide the best available resource in a machine
+Since all CAM software are synchronized with machines, so it can decide the best available resource in a machine

 Popular CAM software list